Wait...another buffet already?

 on my walk back.

-When I went to meet my Fiancé, he was playing at yet another electronic craps machine which quickly ate up his Benjamin.
+When I went to meet up with my friend, he was playing at yet another electronic craps machine which quickly ate up his Benjamin.

 Time to really return to the hotel to rest a bit.